-The GLG H2 and H3 strains contain 66% and 76% rebaudioside A levels in the raw plant leaf, respectively.
+The GLG H2 and H3 strains contain 66% and 76% rebaudioside A levels, relative to total steviol glycosides ("TSG"), in the raw plant leaf, respectively.
 The naturally bred strains were a significant achievement for the GLG team as the average stevia leaf on the global market contains a significantly lower percentage of rebaudioside A. Higher yields enable not only improved land and resource utilization, but also reduce the cost of production.
 Further, the two varieties are larger in plant mass, yielding in excess of 22% more leaf per acre.
 GLG planted both H2 and H3 leaf in 2011 and both seeds grew successfully in 2011, and it has continued to grow successfully since that time.